 In this sound session Carson explains that for her the process has changed over time.

-Originating in the ‘old West’ honky tonk is played in bars wanting to provide music for the entertainment of their patrons.
+Originating in the ‘old West’, honky tonk is played in bars wanting to provide music that gets their patrons dancing.

 The genre inspired the likes of country legends Jimmy Rodgers and Hank Williams.

-Sad Song is an ironically upbeat track that would get people dancing in what Carson describes as these “type of joints”.
+Sad Song is an ironically upbeat track that aims to get people up on their feet in what Carson describes as these “type of joints”.